Carreau/phd-dissertation/parts/part4.rst

 Cortical tension is the sum of the membrane tension and the tension due to the acto myosin cortex.
-We question how the membrane contributes to cortical tension and in our assay we show that may account for approximatey 50% of the cortical tension in some cases.
+We question how the membrane contributes to cortical tension and in our assay we show that may account for approximately 50% of the cortical tension in some cases.
 In suspended fibroblast cells, membrane tension is estimated to be 10% of the cortical tension :cite:`Tinevez2009`.
 When polymerisation of actin is stimulated, the cortical tension is multiplied by a factor of 5 showing a